PVC Boards vs Other Construction Materials: Is PVC Boards Worth the Investment?

 PVC vs Plywood

-PVC vs MDF: Which one is better?
+PVC vs MDF: Which One is Better?

 MDF stands for Medium-density Fiberboard.
 MDF is a composite construction material produced from plantation wood.
 The raw material is converted into pulp and then it is re-formed into a hard product, commonly known as MDF.